When specifying a geoprocessing tool's input feature data, you have the following options:

 - Finish creating the tool.

-Now, when you open this tool, you will see the interactive input button next to the parameter.
+When you open this tool, the interactive input button appears next to the feature set parameter.
 Click the button to add a new layer to the active map based on the layer file you previously saved.
 The editing tools, attributes, and symbology of the new layer will match your configured layer file.